elmsln/handsfree-demo/README.md

 This was created because of the dangerous nature of giving someone a certain level of access account to ones system that can automatically produce websites.
 This is useful for demonstration purposes only.

+Ensure you are root before applying these.
+No warrentee here is obvious.

 Here's an example of how you can use this to setup a server that kills itself daily
 ```
+sudo -i
 yes | yum -y install git && git clone https://github.com/elmsln/handsfree-demo.git /var/www/handsfree-demo && bash /var/www/handsfree-demo/scripts/install.sh centos elmsln ln elmsln.dev http day
 ```

 Here's an example of how you can use this to setup a server that kills itself weekly
 ```
+sudo -i
 yes | yum -y install git && git clone https://github.com/elmsln/handsfree-demo.git /var/www/handsfree-demo && bash /var/www/handsfree-demo/scripts/install.sh amazon elmsln ln elmsln.dev http week
 ```